Hamberthm/esp32-bt2ps2/README.md

 18/8/23: Release v0.4 is out with best compatibility as ever and many, many bug fixes!

-26/6/23: PROJECT PORTED TO VS CODE, NOW BT CLASSIC WORKS (See "Building and flashing" below).

-Working under latest ESP-IDF v5.1. **Developed and tested on the ESP32 DevKit rev 1 board, other variants may not work!**

 FreeRTOS ticking rate of 1000hz is CRITICAL.
 Be sure to use the default SDKconfig file included!

-WARNING: This project is for use in a plain ESP-32 module with BLE and Bt Classic support.
-If you have another variant, you'll have to adapt the code.

 # ESP32 Bluetooth/BLE to PS/2 keyboard adapter